rstudio/rmarkdown/README.md

 If no explicit format name is passed to `render` then the first one defined will be used.

 Output formats need not be specified in metadata.
 In fact, metadata is just a convenient way to invoke functions that implement output formats.
-There are four built-in output formats each exported as a function from the package:
+There are five built-in output formats each exported as a function from the package:

 - `html_document`
 - `pdf_document`
 - `word_document`
+- `md_document`
 - `beamer_presentation`

 As you'd expect, these functions can also be invoked as part of the call to `render`, for example: